Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design and optimization of helicopter remote grab system.md

 4. Every team must use the automatic capture and delivery devices in the picking process.
 The definition of automatic capture is: humans cannot participate in the direct control of the capture system, that is, the catch and release of rescue materials are required to be completed automatically after issuing the trigger command to start operation.
 5. The model helicopter should pick up the rescue materials after landing in the storage area and release them automatically through the mechanical device after landing in the delivery area.

-Please refer to the complete <a href="http://Li-jinjie.github.io/files/Others/CADC_2017_Rules.pdf" target="_blank">rulebook (CN)</a> for other information such as venue Settings, athlete requirements, etc.
+Please refer to the complete <a href="http://Li-jinjie.github.io/files/Others/CADC_2017_Rules.pdf" target="_blank">rulebook (CN)</a> for more information such as venue Settings, athlete requirements, etc.

-The field setting is as follows:
+The field setting is as follows: ??

 <img src="https://s2.ax1x.com/2019/10/03/u04X2d.png" alt="u04X2d.png" border="0" />

-### Solutions
+## Solutions

 Please watch the video below to know more information about our plan.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CFfCpMxMR4k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **I. Principles of self-recognition grasping**
 1. Judge the state of the image
 2. Search for the balls in the image